emmett1/lfs-scripts/README.md

   - this script need run as regular user
   - this script resume-able, just re-run the script to continue where you left

-* 02-lfs-base
+* 02-base
   - script to build base lfs system
   - this script need run as root
-  - each package has its own build script
+  - all package is build using port system (pkgutils)
-  - you can create your own package build scripts using template (in lfs/pkgscripts dir)
+  - you can create your own ports by follow guide [here](https://crux.nu/Main/Handbook3-5#ntoc23)
   - extra packages is added into this base lfs, eg:
     - linux kernel
     - wget